It’s true: Craftin’ is like therapy, ain’t it? Well, in this case of this fun yarn wall art, it’s more like “a-KNIT?” Get it??

 STEP 4: Drill at the points.

-STEP 5: Add tape around the yarn.
+STEP 5: Tape the ends of the yarn.

 Tape both ends of the large piece that you cut.
 Cut enough so you have plenty to weave through.

-Run it through the first letter.
+Weave the yarn through the first letter.

-It will start to look like this.
+The wall art started to look like this.

 When you’re done your first letter, it will look like this.
+On the back of the wood, you’ll secure the other end of the knitted yard with more tape.

 STEP 6: Weave all the letters with different colors of yarn.